1. Contract partners

 3. Responsibilities Casa de La Luz

 We will use our best endeavors to present the property in clean and working condition as shown on our website.
 If a property is not available at short notice, we will attempt to give you an equal or higher quality property.
-If this is not possible we refund the whole amount paid for the rental of the property immediately and Casa de La Luz will not be under further liability.
+If this is not possible we refund the whole amount paid for the rental of the property immediately and Casa de La Luz or the owner will not be under further liability.

 Accommodation offered with telephone and/ or internet access: